sguox002/leetcode/contest/contest157-162.md

 ```
 ## contest 157
 ### 1217.
 Play with Chips (***)
+_Problem:

-*There are some chips, and the i-th chip is at position chips[i].
+There are some chips, and the i-th chip is at position chips[i].

 You can perform any of the two following types of moves any number of times (possibly zero) on any chip: